luciormoraes/devoteam-robot/README.md

 # Robot Controller

 This repository contains a simple robot controller written in Python.
 The robot can navigate a room using the commands `L` (turn left), `R` (turn right), and `F` (move forward).
-If the robot moves out of bounds, an error is raised.
+If the robot moves out of bounds, program shows the message `out of bound` .

-- Left : the robot turns left 90 degrees and remains on the current grid point.
+- `L`  : the robot turns left 90 degrees and remains on the current grid point.
-- Right : the robot turns right 90 degrees and remains on the current grid point.
+- `R` : the robot turns right 90 degrees and remains on the current grid point.
-- Forward : the robot moves forward one grid point in the direction of the current orientation and maintains the same orientation.
+- `F` : the robot moves forward one grid point in the direction of the current orientation and maintains the same orientation.
+- Starting Position: must be: X, Y, Direction.
+Direction will be `N`, `S`, `E`, `W`.
+X and Y must be integers.
+- Report: after the command execution, report will show the final position.

 ## Project Structure